mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 partitions are also possible, such as having a separate directory server.

+[[TODO: Should we actually break this into three services, with the directory being a separate service.]]

 A typical scenario might look like this:

 1. Alice, Bob and Charlie create accounts with a messaging service and obtain credentials from the AS.

 2. Alice, Bob and Charlie authenticate to the DS and store some initial keying material which can be used to send encrypted messages to them for the first time.
+This keying material is authenticated with their long term credentials.

 3. When Alice wants to send a message to Bob and Charlie, she contacts the DS and looks up their initial keying material.